UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   9. User chooses or inputs manually the name of the To-node.
   10. User optionally adds a description for the new link.
   11. User clicks the "Add" button.
-  12. New link is added.
+  12. New link is added to the graph structure.
   13. New Link dialog is closed.
   14. Left panel now shows the selected To-node name in the list of linked nodes below the current node description.
   15. It is selected with a clear visual indication.